JuliaLang/www.julialang.org/manual/types/index.md

 A few popular languages have singleton types, including Haskell, Scala and Ruby.
 In general usage, the term "singleton type" refers to a type whose only instance is a single value.
-This meaning applies to Julia's singleton types, but with that caveat that only type objects have singleton types, whereas in other languages with singleton types, every object has one.
+This meaning applies to Julia's singleton types, but with that caveat that only type objects have singleton types, whereas in most languages with singleton types, every object has one.

 ### Parametric Bits Types